 Exception 2: Laborers, professionals & site workers

 Laborers are the most protected class of mechanics lien claimants across the nation, and it’s no different in Florida, where they are excused from delivering an NTO.
-To qualify as a laborer, you must be performing labor at the site only, and not providing any materials.
+To qualify as a laborer, you must be performing labor at the site only, and not furnishing materials.

 Professionals are also excused from sending a Notice to Owner.
-These “professionals” include architects, engineers, land surveyors, mappers and landscape architects.
+These “professionals” include architects, engineers, land surveyors, interior designers, mappers and landscape architects.

 Finally, “site work” type of work gets a pass on the Florida Notice to Owner too.
 This is work done to the job site itself to make the site suitable for building, which includes site work, excavating and similar services.

 Another thing to consider that notice to owner is not required for liens that qualify as “subdivision improvements” under the Florida mechanics lien statute.
 Subdivision improvements refer to lienors who perform services or furnish material to real property for the purpose of making it suitable as the site for the construction of an improvement or improvements.

 “grading, leveling, excavating, and filling of land, including the furnishing of fill soil; the grading and paving of streets, curbs, and sidewalks; the construction of ditches and other area drainage facilities; the laying of pipes and conduits for water, gas, electric, sewage, and drainage purposes; and the construction of canals and shall also include the altering, repairing, and redoing of all these things.”